Ground-mounted solar panels

 You want a space that’s ideal for you.

-- To the south, flat or gently slopes (up about 5°).
+- The south is flat or gently sloping (up about 5°).

-- A floodplain that is more than 100 years old isn’t likely
+- A floodplain that is more than 100 years of age isn’t likely

-- It is simple to find the electrical infrastructure that is in place without the need for trenching or cabling.
+- It is easy to identify the electrical infrastructure in place without the need for trenching or cabling.

-- A suitable ground (not too soft for concrete foundations to be required However, it should not be too difficult that pre-drilling is needed)
+- A suitable ground (not too soft so that concrete foundations are needed however not so hard that pre-drilling is necessary)

-A geotechnical study is required prior to a solar installation proceed.
-This will ensure that the proper solar mounting structure can be installed, as well as the warranty.
+A geotechnical analysis is required prior to a solar installation be completed.
+This will ensure that the right solar mounting structure can be installed, as well as the warranty.

 Different Ground Mounted Solar Panel Racking Systems

-Traditional - Steel pillars are the most economical way to put in ground mount systems.
-Steel pillars are suitable for driving in if the ground has been considered acceptable by the geotechnical evaluation.
+Traditional pillars made of steel are the most economical way to put in system for ground mounting.
+Steel pillars are suitable for driving into if the ground has been declared suitable by the geotechnical assessment.

-Concrete - Sometimes, a concrete footing is needed to place the panels.
-This gives greater stability and resistance to wind.
+Concrete - Sometimes, a concrete footing is required in order to mount the panels.
+This will give you more stability and also wind resistance.

-Ground Screw – Although they’re more costly to install, they offer a stable solution.
-It is possible to drill the screws using special tools.
+Ground Screw – Although they’re more costly to set up, they are a solid solution.
+You can drill the screws using specialized equipment.

-Ballasted – It is feasible to not penetrate the ground entirely in the event that it is needed.
+Ballasted – It is feasible to not completely penetrate the ground when it is required.
 Concrete blocks can be used to install solar panels.
-They can be placed on the ground and support the solar system in place.
+They can be placed on the ground and hold the solar panel in the right place.

-Dual Axis Tracking - Dual trackers come with different motors that permit them to be moved in a more circular manner, thus maximizing the output.
+Dual Axis Tracking - Dual axis trackers have various motor choices that permit these panels to rotate in a more circular manner, thus maximizing the output.

 Ground-Mounted Solar: Drawbacks

-Ground-mounted solar systems come with their disadvantages, but it all depends on how your situation is.
+Ground-mounted solar systems come with their negatives, but it depends on how your situation is.

-Ground-mounted systems come with the obvious disadvantage of having to be installed on the land.
-This makes them better for suburban or rural settings than urban ones.
-Ground-mounted solar systems capable producing enough power to meet an American family’s daily requirements will require around 1,000 square feet of uninterrupted sunlight.
+Ground-mounted systems suffer from the disadvantage of having to be erected on terrain.
+This makes them more appropriate for rural and suburban areas than urban ones.
+Ground-mounted solar systems capable producing enough power to meet an American household’s average daily needs will require around 11,000 square feet uninterrupted sunlight.

 Potential Environmental Impact

-The United States has more than 8 billion square metres of roofs that could be used for the installation of solar panels.
-They are capable of double the nation’s electricity production capacity.
-There is no need to make additional space available.
-Rooftop solar has minimal effect on our environment in terms of the land used.
+The United States has more than 8 billion square meters worth of rooftops that can be used for the installation of solar panels.
+The panels can doubling the country’s electricity generation capacity.
+There is no requirement to create additional land available.
+Rooftop solar has minimal effect on our environment as a result of the use of land.

-A typical solar array that is mounted on the ground requires land to be cleared of vegetation and then graded prior to it being able to be covered with gravel.
-The sacrifice of land with a significant environmental value can be costly.
-It can lead to lost time in obtaining permits and public approvals as well as potential litigation.
+A typical ground-mounted solar array requires the land to must be cleared.
+It is then graded prior to it being able to be covered in gravel.
+Land that has a an environmental significance is expensive.
+It could result in lost time for permitting and public approvals, as well as potential lawsuits.

-Ground-mounted solar systems can be installed on marginal land such as brownfields and other contaminated or disturbed land to limit their environmental impact.
-You can also mount solar panels high enough for Agrivoltaics.
-This combines solar panels and agriculture.
+Ground-mounted solar projects can be installed on marginal land such as brownfields and other disturbed or contaminated land to limit their environmental impact.
+You can also mount solar panels that are high enough to support agricultural voltaics.
+This is a combination of solar panels and agriculture.
 The panels can be used to help with the growth of crops or shade for livestock.
 The United States is introducing more renewable energy sitting tools to help with the environmentally-friendly development of ground-mounted solar plants.

 Home Resale Value

-A Zillow study found that homes with solar panels sell for 4.1 percentage less than similar houses without solar panels.
-However, a ground mounted system may turn off prospective buyers looking to use the property for another purpose.
+A Zillow study has revealed that homes with solar panels are sold at 4.1% less than similar houses without solar panels.
+However, a system that is mounted on the ground system could dissuade potential buyers who want to utilize the property for a different reason.

 Extra Permitting

-In some cities, rooftop solar installations may be classified as “permitted expansion”.
-However, because this is a new usage for property, ground-mounted systems may require approval from local zoning officials or environmental authorities.
-This depends on system size and height, as and local rules.
+In certain cities, rooftop solar panels could be classified as “permitted development”.
+However, as it is a brand new application for property, ground-mounted systems might require permission from local environmental or zoning authorities.
+This depends on system size and height as in addition to local regulations.

 Extra Wiring

-Ground-mounted systems require longer wiring to connect to the house.
-To prevent the wires against being eaten by squirrels and others, it could be necessary to put them in a secluded area.
+Ground-mounted systems require longer wires to connect to the home.
+To keep wires safe against being eaten by squirrels or the like, it could be necessary to place them in a suitable location.

 What is the cost of ground-mounted solar panels?

-A solar system costs about $2.77 per Watt on an average.
-That means that a 10- Kilowatt system will run $27,000.8 Ground-mounted systems are more expensive in initial expenses.
-The price includes additional mounting hardware and labor as well as additional permits.
+A solar panel costs around $2.77 per Watt on an average.
+That means that a 10- Kilowatt system could run $27,000.8 Ground-mounted systems incur higher initial expenses.
+The price includes additional mounting equipment and labor as well as additional permits.

-Solar systems are an investment for the long term.
-It is therefore crucial to know ROI (ROI) not only the upfront costs.
-The ROI of a solar panel is determined by numerous factors, including the cost and efficiency, the cost of financing, labor costs, incentives from the states and federal governments and the cost for electricity in your region.
-It takes 7 to 12 years for the cost to be fully completed.
+A solar system is an investment for the long term.
+Therefore, it is important to determine your return-on-investment (ROI) not only the upfront costs.
+The return on investment of a solar system is determined by numerous variables, including the price and efficiency as well as financing costs, labor costs incentives from government of the state and federal levels, and the price for electricity in your region.
+It can take between 7 and twelve years to allow the cost to be fully paid off.

-Its efficiency is the primary aspect that determines if a ground-mounted array is more affordable over a solar rooftop system.
-It could be more efficient when it can produce more electricity using fewer panels.
-This allows it to get a higher return on investment.
+Its efficiency is the main aspect that determines if an array mounted on the ground is more competitive in price as compared to a roof-mounted solar panel.
+It might be more efficient when it can generate more power with less panels.
+This would allow it to have a faster return on investment.

 Is Ground-Mounted Solar cheaper than Roof-Mounted Systems?

-Ground-mounted systems may be more costly than roof-mounted systems although it may seem counterintuitive.
-Although it might seem like it’s a hassle to transport panels onto roofs, and having them installed in difficult places is costly, having an existing roof to build on could help lower costs.
+Ground-mounted systems can be more expensive than roof-mounted ones, even though it might seem counterintuitive.
+While it may seem as if lugging panels onto roofs and having them installed in difficult locations could be expensive, having an existing roof to build on can reduce the cost.

-Roof-mounted solar panels require a base for the installation of the racking.
-It is possible to build a foundation of cement or other substances.
-But, this is more than just installing solar panel mounts and calling it a day.
+The solar roof panels need a base for the installation of the rack.
+It is possible to build a foundation using cement or other substances.
+But, this is not just about installing solar panel mounts and calling it a success.

-Ground-mount panels cost more than roof-mount panels, but it’s not too much.
-You might need additional permits depending on the size of your solar array as well as the foundation.
-This can take time and costs.
+Ground-mount panels cost more than roof-mount panels, but it’s not that much.
+It is possible that you will require additional permits, based upon the dimensions of your solar array and foundation.
+This will add time and expense.

-Ground-mounts can be manually adjusted all year long to ensure they can make the most of the sun’s radiations.
-Although they might not provide the same flexibility as a pole-mount system however, they can be adjusted more than roof-mount systems.
-This increases energy production and decreases the price gap.
+Ground-mounts can be adjusted manually all year long to ensure they get the most benefit from the sun’s radiations.
+While they don’t offer the same flexibility as pole-mount systems but they are able to be adjusted more frequently than roof-mount systems.
+This allows for more power production and also reduces the cost gap.

-It’s important to note that, even though installation will cost more, the ground-mount panels will last longer.
-They don’t need to be adjusted to the direction or orientation of your roof.
-They can be placed where they will get the best sun exposure.
-This means that you’ll generate more power and could save you money throughout the lifetime of your solar system.
+It’s worth noting that even though the installation may be more costly, your ground-mount panels will perform better.
+They don’t need to be adjusted to the orientation or direction the roof.
+This lets them be placed in a way that gives the most sunlight exposure.
+This means that you’ll get more electricity that could help you save money throughout the lifetime of your solar system.

 Ground-mounted solar panels: What are the pros and cons?

-It is important to be aware of both the advantages and disadvantages of a system that is mounted on the ground if you’re considering it over a roof system.
-The requirements you have and the guidelines which you and your contractor can decide on will ultimately impact your choice.
+It is important to be aware of both the advantages and disadvantages of a ground-mounted system when you are considering one over a roof.
+The requirements you have and the guidelines that you and your provider will work within will ultimately determine your choice.

 Pros

-Freestanding solar panels offer the benefit of maximising the amount of sunlight that is absorbed.
-Even though your rooftop may not be perfectly oriented (e.g. it’s in the south and slopes 30-40 degrees) it is possible to choose the best way to install your solar system on the ground to maximize the energy output.
-Systems that have been mounted to the ground are much more effective since they have more air circulation underneath the panels.
-This helps them stay cool.
-Ground-mounted systems are also easier to access to perform maintenance.
-This could reduce the cost of labor.
+Freestanding solar panels offer the advantage of maximizing the exposure to sunlight.
+While your roof might not be perfectly oriented (e.g. it’s in the south and slopes 30-40 degrees) it is possible to choose which way to place your solar system on the ground to maximize the energy output.
+Systems that have been mounted to the ground are much more effective since there is more air circulation underneath the panels.
+This allows them to remain cool.
+Systems mounted on the ground are easy to access to perform maintenance.
+This will reduce labor costs.

 Cons

-Ground-mounted systems aren’t the best fit for everyone.
-Rooftop systems can be placed on your roof and occupy an area that is valuable on your property.
-Ground-mounted systems could require you to use valuable space.
-This can be a problem for homeowners who use the space to garden, recreational or farming.
-In certain situations you might be able to combine ground-mounted and farming systems with Agrivoltatics.
-Ground-mounted solar panels are more susceptible to being damaged by animals and those trying to alter the equipment.
-Ground mount solar panels are more costly, as long as you don’t need extensive roof repairs in order to install a rooftop solar panel (which is likely to be required to do eventually).
+Ground-mounted systems may not be the best fit for everyone.
+Rooftop systems can be placed on top of your roof, and they can take up an area that is valuable on your property.
+Ground-mounted systems may require you to use valuable land.
+This alone can be problematic for homeowners who want to use the area for gardening, recreation or for farming.
+In certain situations you might be able to combine farming and ground-mounted systems using agrivoltatics.
+Ground-mounted solar panels are more vulnerable to damage by animals and those trying to alter the equipment.
+Ground-mounted solar panels are more costly when you don’t need extensive repairs to your roof in order to set up a solar panel on your roof (which you will probably have to complete in the future).

 Shneyder Solar is the best place to start your solar journey.

-You can request up to seven quotes from local installers through the Shneyder Solar Marketplace.
-This will allow you to pick the one that best meets your requirements and at the right cost.
-Register your property today for a consultation to one of our Energy Advisors, who will answer all your questions during your entire registration process.
+You can request seven estimates from local installers through the Shneyder Solar Marketplace.
+This lets you choose the system that best meets your requirements and is priced at a fair cost.
+Register your property today to talk to one of our Energy Advisors, who will answer all your questions during your entire registration process.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS